Janardhan Reddy arrested in connection with bribery case

 Hyderabad, Nov 11: The Bengaluru police has arrested former minister, Janardhan Reddy in connection with a Ponzi scam.
+Reddy was sent to 14 days judicial custody by a magistrate.
 The police have accused him of accepting gratification to ensure that the Enforcement Directorate would go easy on the accused.

 Reddy, during the questioning denied all allegations.
 Reddy said that he is ready to cooperate, but also added that all the charges made against him are false.
 Prior to appearing before the police, he had released a video in which he said that he was pained by the way in which the police were releasing false information to the media.